babelsociety/website/content/manifest/index.md

 - Freedom
 - Stability

-This Manifest is no way set in stone, it is subject to revision in each and every part, however we believe these key concepts will transcend time and stay always relevant as long as humans will be around.
+This Manifest is in no way set in stone, it is subject to revision in each and every part, however we believe these key concepts will transcend time and stay always relevant as long as humans will be around.

 ## Collaboration

-We believe that collaboration is the most important principle, the basis of every efficient group and endeavor Collaborating means knowing how to play together, joining forces in order to achieve a goal that alone we could never achieve.
+We believe that collaboration is the most important principle, the basis of every efficient group and successful endeavor.
+Collaboration means knowing how to play together, joining forces in order to achieve a goal that alone we could never achieve.
-It means recognizing the value of others, accepting and respecting them; knowing how to stake one's own interests so that others can benefit from them.
+It means recognizing the value of others, accepting and respecting them; to stake one's own interests so that others can benefit from them.
-Collaborating means that everyone can express their opinions without fear of repercussions, favoring dialog until more efficient solutions are found.
+Collaboration means that everyone can express their opinions without fear of repercussions, favoring dialog until more efficient solutions are found.

 **Collaboration does not apply only between humans, but must be extended to the whole world around us**.
 We must therefore learn to coexist with other species, to respect and protect the different biomes present in the world.
+We must understand that being in harmony with nature is fundamental for the long-term survival of any species, humans included.

 ## Authenticity